Emraclidine

-Emraclidine (developmental code names CVL-231, PF-06852231) is an investigational antipsychotic for the treatment of both schizophrenia and Alzheimer's disease psychosis developed by Cerevel Therapeutics.
+Emraclidine (INN, USAN; developmental code names CVL-231, PF-06852231) is an investigational antipsychotic for the treatment of both schizophrenia and Alzheimer's disease psychosis developed by Cerevel Therapeutics.
 On November 11, 2024, AbbVie announced that phase 2 clinical trials did not show an improvement in Positive and Negative Syndrome Scale (PANSS) total scores from baseline when compared to the placebo group.

+Pharmacology

 Mechanism of action

 Emraclidine is a positive allosteric modulator that selectively targets the muscarinic acetylcholine receptor M4 subtype.
 The M4 receptor subtype is expressed in the striatum of the brain, which plays a key role in regulating acetylcholine and dopamine levels.
 An imbalance of these neurotransmitters has been linked to psychotic symptoms in schizophrenia.
 Unlike other muscarinic receptors, M4 receptor subtypes are selectively expressed in the striatum and activation of these receptors has been shown to indirectly regulate dopamine levels without blocking D2/D3 receptors, which may lead to unwanted motor side effects seen in current antipsychotics.
 Activation of the M4 receptor subtype may also have antipsychotic effects by reducing cortical glutamatergic hyperactivity, which is associated with schizophrenia, especially in early onset of disease.
 Knock-out mouse data suggests M4 receptors drive the antipsychotic activity of xanomeline, with M1 receptors believed to contribute to GI side effects.